-Unless were are rather weird, have an unpleasant medical condition or are an alien from another far-off planet, most of us visit the loo a few times a day.
+Unless we are rather weird, have an unpleasant medical condition or are an alien from another far-off planet, most of us visit the loo a few times a day.
 But in Kawakawa in New Zealand, people visit the public toilets in order to take photographs and to ooh and aah.

 For these public conveniences were designed by Austrian/New Zealand architect Frederick Hundertwasser.
 Hundertwasser was a proponent of architecture that was away from the normal standards of the day.
 Straight lines were not his thing at all.